 - 3 large egg yolks

 - In a large saucepan on low heat, whisk the coconut milk and maple syrup until warm.
-In a medium heat proof bowl mix the sugar and cocoa powder and mix until smooth, then whisk in the egg yolks.
+Transfer to a medium-size heat proof bowl and add the Xylitol and cocoa powder and mix until smooth, then whisk in the egg yolks.
 Pour chocolate mixture back into saucepan and cook the custard over low-medium heat whisking constantly for about 6 minutes until very hot and thickened.
 Do not let it boil.

 - If using an ice cream maker- skip Step 3.
 Freeze the ice cream in an ice cream maker according to the manufacturers' directions.
 Transfer to a glass or plastic container and freeze until firm, about 4 hours.